-In Nature this week: athletes' gut microbiomes, nanopore metagenomic sequencing approach to diagnosing infectious diseases, and more.
+In Nature this week: computational approach to find mosaic mutations in sequencing data, and more.

 In PLOS this week: consequences of double-strand DNA break repair in E. coli, KRAS mutations in circulating tumor DNA samples, and more.

 Researchers in India plan to sequence SARS-CoV-2 isolates from around the country, according to LiveMint.

 Mauro Ferrari has resigned as president of the European Research Council over its response to the COVID-19 pandemic, the Financial Times reports.